 Someone please stand up and defend Science, convincingly; not against the irrational, dark enslavers of freedom of thought, knowledge and speech but from the accusation of arrogance, narrow-mindedness, amorality, irresponsibility and wrongdoing.

 Please, explain in understandable words of common sense the impression contemporary science gives to believe that as everything which can be known must be known, so everything that can be said must be said and everything that can be done must be done.

 Isn't this playing god?

 Why are scientists working so well for the worst causes?

 Who keeps the priests of science free of corruption?

 Why does science serve so obviously greed, power and violence?

-Why is science ruled by money if it is so sacred?
+Why is science ruled by money and politics if it is so sacred?